 A lecture and laboratory course covering the theory, design, practical uses and applications of typical spectroscopic and chromatographic instrumentation.
 Particular focus is on the application of the instrumentation for chemical analysis.
 Three (3) lecture hours and six (6) laboratory hours per week are required.
-This course is numbered CCHE 512 for graduate students and is three (3) credits.
 Prerequisites: CCHE 211/211L, CCHE 341/341L/341R, and CCHE 342/342L/342R.